EconomyLens.com

 Related

-The meeting is due to take place on the sidelines of an Asia-Pacific Economic Cooperation (APEC) summit of 21 countries in Gyeongju.
-It is the final stop on an Asia tour that saw Trump lavished with praise and showered with gifts, including a replica of an ancient golden crown in South Korea.
+The meeting is due to take place on the sidelines of an Asia-Pacific Economic Cooperation (APEC) summit of 21 countries in Gyeongju including the leaders of Japan, Australia, and Canada.
+It is the final stop on an Asia tour that saw Trump showered with praise and gifts, including a replica of an ancient Korean golden crown.
 In Japan, new Prime Minister Sanae Takaichi said she would nominate Trump for the Nobel Peace Prize and gave him a putter and a gold-plated golf ball.

-However, Trump’s hopes of capping the trip with a re-run of his 2019 meeting with North Korean leader Kim Jong Un at the Demilitarized Zone frontier appear to have dashed.
-Trump said the timing had not worked out, but added they would meet in the “not too distant future” and that he would like to “straighten out” tensions between North and South Korea.
+However, Trump’s hopes of a re-run of his 2019 meeting with North Korean leader Kim Jong Un at the Demilitarized Zone frontier appear to have dashed.
+Trump said though that they would meet in the “not too distant future” and that he would like to “straighten out” tensions between North and South Korea.
+On Thursday, he hailed the military alliance with South Korea as “stronger than ever” and said he had given the green-light for Seoul to build a nuclear-powered submarine.

 One surprise could be if Xi brings up Taiwan, with speculation that Beijing might press Trump to water down US backing for the self-ruled island.
-Since 1979, Washington has recognised Beijing over Taipei as the sole legitimate Chinese power, even though the United States remains Taiwan’s most powerful ally and its main arms supplier.
-“I don’t know that we’ll even speak about Taiwan.
-I’m not sure.
-He may want to ask about it.
-There’s not that much to ask about.
-Taiwan is Taiwan,” Trump told reporters aboard Air Force One.
+Since 1979, Washington has recognized Beijing over Taipei as the sole legitimate Chinese power, even though the United States remains Taiwan’s most powerful ally and its main arms supplier.

 © 2024 AFP